-Meals on Wheels service to homebound seniors is expanding.
+Meals on Wheels service to homebound seniors is expanded.
 A senior, their family member, or a caregiver can apply by calling 1-800-505-3367.
 More information and online applications in multiple languages on their website.
-They are not the only senior meal resource during this crisis - the interactive map links to other county resources for seniors, too.
+(They are not the only senior meal resource during this crisis - the Food Locator map link above shows other county resources for seniors, too.)

-There are some organizations helping out with food for our pets, too.
+Some organizations help out with food for our pets, too.
 Elders who qualify for the Senior Nutrition Program or Meals on Wheels can also receive food for their furry companions; and some animal rescue organizations offer pet food support as well.

 There are several measures being proposed and enacted to help people who are hit hard by this pandemic.
 The following are currently approved for people in California and/or in communities in Santa Clara County.

 California offers financial assistance to people with confirmed COVID-19 and to those who care for them.
 Those who have lost their jobs, or had their hours reduced, due to COVID-19 qualify for unemployment (see links to EDD below).